Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 Having proficiency in digital tools, strong organizational skills, excellent time management, and excellent communication skills is a must for this gig.
 You can earn between $15-30 an hour as a virtual assistant.

-24. Affiliate Marketing
+24. Affiliate marketing

 You may have heard of this side hustle before.
 Affiliate marketing allows you to make extra money by promoting products you love to interested buyers.
 It's as simple as sharing your favorite items on your social media or blog and earning a commission when others buy those products through your link.